Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ Sorting.md

 The problem is not really the concept of swapping itself, but rather how we approach swapping!
 You see, in bubble sort we will inidivdable hit a situation where two values that are equal need to be swapped which does not happen therefore preserving their relationship.
 But, in selection sort we do not care and completely disregard the relationship of the elements to one another and simply swap the position of one element with aonther completely disregarding the relationship of the swapped element with its surrounding neighboor elements.

+Certainly!
+Selection sort is another simple comparison-based sorting algorithm, like bubble sort, but with some differences in its approach.
+Here are the properties and characteristics of selection sort:

+Basic Principle:

+Selection sort divides the input list into two parts: the sorted part and the unsorted part.
+It repeatedly selects the smallest (or largest) element from the unsorted part and moves it to the end of the sorted part.
+Algorithm:

+Divide the list into two parts: the sorted subarray on the left and the unsorted subarray on the right.
+Find the minimum (or maximum) element in the unsorted subarray.
+Swap the minimum element with the leftmost element in the unsorted subarray, which effectively extends the sorted subarray by one.
+Repeat the above steps for the remaining unsorted subarray until the entire list is sorted.
+Time Complexity:

+The time complexity of selection sort is O(n^2), both in the worst and best cases, where n is the number of elements in the list.
+This makes it inefficient for large datasets.
+Inefficient:

+Selection sort is not efficient for large datasets due to its quadratic time complexity.
+It performs a fixed number of swaps (n-1) even if the list is partially sorted.
+In-Place Sorting:

+Selection sort is an in-place sorting algorithm, which means it doesn't require additional memory to sort the list.
+Stable:

+Selection sort is not a stable sorting algorithm, as it may change the relative order of equal elements during sorting.
+Simplicity:

+Similar to bubble sort, selection sort is easy to understand and implement, making it a popular choice for educational purposes.
+Unaffected by Input Distribution:

+Unlike some sorting algorithms that perform better or worse depending on the initial order of elements, selection sort's performance remains the same for any input distribution.
+Variants:

+Variations of selection sort exist, such as bidirectional selection sort, which selects both the minimum and maximum elements in each pass.

 </p>